Balance Druid Compendium

 Jundies Plater Profile

-This profile for Plater is among the most used and asked about public nameplate profiles for Moonkins, having customized colors for each NPC identity.
+This profile for Plater is among the most used and asked about public nameplate profiles for Moonkins, having customized color and priority depending on the type of mob in M+.

 Regrowth Tracker for Blooming Infusion